-Every building in the rectification program is different, and each has its own complexities.
-It is Cladding Safety Victoria’s job to ensure a clear plan is in place to fix each building.
+Every building is different, and each has its own complexities.
+It is Cladding Safety Victoria’s job to ensure a clear plan is in place to fix each eligible building.

-In order to do this, and prior to a funding agreement being signed between the owners corporation and Cladding Safety Victoria, a due diligence process for each building must be completed.
+In order to do this, and prior to a funding agreement being signed between the owners corporation and Cladding Safety Victoria for eligible buildings, a due diligence process must be completed.
 This process helps determine how a building will be rectified to keep residents safe and ensure the best use of taxpayer’s funds.

 The due diligence process also helps us identify challenges and potential defect repairs that will be needed before cladding works begin.
 We’ve been clear with owners corporations that we are only funding cladding rectification.

 As part of the due diligence process, we will physically inspect each building requiring rectification work.
 We may take samples of the cladding and other materials from the building.